nagasudhirpulla/taming_python/blog/skills/file_system_read_write_file.md

 Please make sure to have all the skills mentioned above to understand and execute the code mentioned below.
 Go through the above skills if necessary for reference or revision
 <hr/>

-In this post, we will learn to create a folder using `mkdir` and `makedirs` function
+In this post, we will learn to read and write files in python

 ### Create a folder using 'mkdir' function
 ```python